 A man knows what turns him on because male arousal occurs regularly.
 Men are aroused in similar ways regardless of orientation.
 For young men, arousal is biological or automatic.
 Men are aroused by real-world stimuli.
 Men are aroused by sexual opportunities, by nudity and specifically genitals.
 Men’s minds are easily focused on erotic thoughts when engaging in sexual activity with a lover.
-Men primarily seek to be the penetrator.
-A man can be aroused simply from the knowledge that a lover is amenable to penetration.
+Men seek foremost to be the penetrator.
+A man can be aroused simply by a partner’s amenability because he anticipates his own pleasure.

 Men achieve orgasm through masturbation much more quickly than a woman does.
 This is because men are aroused at the start of any sexual activity.
 The clitoris does not respond to stimulation except in specific circumstances.
 A woman needs to know how to become mentally aroused enough to achieve orgasm.
 She needs an environment of absolute privacy so that she can achieve arousal by concentrating her mind on an erotic fantasy.